 We both always attend parent-teacher conferences, musical performances, sporting events, and any other child-focused activities.
-And we’d do these things with no outward animosity toward one another.
+And we do these things with no outward animosity toward one another.
 This behavior isn’t indicative of the nature of our split; it means we made a decision to put our kids first and our feelings last when it comes to social interaction.

 We established a typical shared parenting agreement that stipulates various things about schedules and holidays.
 But we try our best to make schedules work to suit everyone.
 With family both in and out of town and two sets of step-families to include, it is imperative that we work together to coordinate time with all of those people.
 Despite our best efforts, extended family can often feel shortchanged, and the kids can feel overscheduled.

-Although there are countless ways to organize time between our homes, we felt that living within the same neighborhood afforded us the opportunity to actually “share” our time more than most divorced parents.
+Although there are countless ways to organize time between our homes, we felt that living within the same neighborhood afforded us the opportunity to actually share our time more than most divorced parents.
 The kids generally spend after-school time at my house.
 They spend Monday and Wednesday evenings at their dad’s and Tuesday and Thursday nights at mine.
-On weekends, they are with him Friday night and Saturday until 5:00 pm, then with me from Saturday evening to Monday morning before school.
+On weekends, they are with their dad Friday night and Saturday until 5 pm, then with me from Saturday evening to Monday morning before school.

 Quite honestly, this arrangement came about for two positive—though selfish—reasons.
 One, I could not stand to be away from them for an entire weekend, so every other weekend was not going to work.
 Two, their father was against the “Dinner with Dad” on Wednesdays that so many divorced dads are limited to.
 So we created our own schedule to see how it would go.
 We’ve kept it for all those years.